How to Buy Land in BC?

 Down Payment for BC Land Purchases

-• If you’re planning on building a home on the land, a construction mortgage or builders loan lets you receive financing for both the purchase of the land and for the construction of a home.
+• Construction Mortgage: If you’re planning to build a home on the land, a construction mortgage allows you to receive financing for both the purchase of the land and the construction of a home.
+A unique feature of this loan is that it is given out periodically in draws, which allows the borrower to save on interest initially because the interest is charged only on the outstanding amount.

-• A personal loan, line of credit, or HELOC are options that aren’t directly tied to the land purchase.
+• Line of Credit, HELOC or Personal Loan: These loan options are all-purpose, which means they do not require extensive documentation about the land to support your loan.
 You won’t need to make a minimum down payment if you rely on these options only, but they will need to be enough to cover the entire cost of the land.
-For example, if you have $200,000 available credit in your HELOC, you can use it to purchase up to $200,000 of land without any down payment.
+They usually have very limited funding, with HELOC funding largely depending on the equity you have in your home.

-• Sellers might be willing to finance your land purchase.
+• Seller Financing: Sellers might be willing to finance your land purchase.
 This is also called vendor financing, or vendor take back mortgages.
-Rather than borrow money from a bank or land loan lender, you’re borrowing money from the seller.
-You’ll make payments to the seller of the land over a period of time.
+This is the most versatile financing option available because it depends on what terms you can negotiate with the seller.
+You’ll make payments to the seller of the land over the agreed period of time.

 Crown Land for Residential Development